Albanian Canadians

 Albanian Canadians (shqiptaro-kanadezët; albanais-canadien) are Canadians of full or partial Albanian ancestry and heritage in Canada.
 They trace their ancestry to the territories with a large Albanian population in the Balkans among others to Albania, Italy, Kosovo, North Macedonia and Montenegro.
-They are adherents of different religions and are predominantly Muslims.
+They are adherents of different religions and are predominantly Muslims though there are also many who adhere to Christianity.

 In 2021, there were 41,620 Canadian citizens of Albanian descent living in Canada.
 The Albanian Canadians are predominantly distributed in the provinces of Ontario and Quebec followed by growing communities in Alberta and British Columbia.

 History

 The Albanian migration in Canada began in the early 20th century, when the first Albanians emigrated to this country.
 This emigration was due to internal uprisings that occurred in their country of origin.
-However, after World War II (1939–1945) very few Albanians moved to Canada, and most arrived from the former Yugoslavia, due to a communist regime in Albania, which prohibited foreign travel.
+However, after World War II (1939–1945) very few Albanians moved to Canada, and most arrived from Yugoslavia, due to a communist regime in Albania, which prohibited foreign travel.
 Most Albanians who emigrated to Canada country after the war decided to settle in Montreal or Toronto.
 There were also some Albanian workers who lived in Calgary and Ontario (e.g.

 Peterborough).
 Despite this migration, by 1986, less of 1,500 Albanians emigrated to Canada.
 However, in 1991, the Albanian community exceeded the 2,500 people.
 In the 1990s, the economic and political upheavals experienced in the Balkans as a whole (including in Albania and Kosovo) led to significant Albanian migration abroad, including to Canada.
 This is when the Albanian migration to Canada reached its peak.

 Between 1998 and 1999, a new war prompted a second wave of immigration of Albanians in Canada.
 This armed conflict was a clash between Albanian and Serb authorities, both military and police, which caused many Albanians to feel compelled to leave Kosovo as refugees, many of them emigrating to Canada.
 Thus, in 1999, the Government of Canada established a residency program to allow the settlement of 7,000 refugees of Kosovar Albanian origin.

 As with professionals from other countries, there has been a large influx of young Albanian professionals who immigrate to Canada for a better life.

 According to the 2006 census, there were 22,395 people of ethnic Albanian descent living in Canada, most of whom 11,385 (51%) lived in Toronto.
 Hamilton, Kitchener, London, Ottawa and Peterborough are areas elsewhere in Ontario which also have Albanian communities.